sjpcp5/obsidian_notes/Hobbies/DnD/Akira/2024 June 23rd DnD Session.md

 Scimitar - Vorpal
 Finger Gem Stone - implant into the finger to replace the bone.
 Poison Resistance.
 If implanted.
 - strength -1 hit point until a lessor restoration is used.
+Rod of Animal Friendship
+- use it as a focus for casting for animal friendship 1 min cast time to an action
+- 1 charge
+- recharges d2 -1 evens are 1s odds are 2
+-  If I have the spell animal friendship I can use the wand to focus the spell and it effects abominations and fey.
+You also don't loose the charge.

 Akira rolls a history check